 Some EU Customers have started asking about the location of our servers.
 Well, they are currently in London, UK – and nothing (yet) in a negotiated or hard or no-deal Brexit will change the legality of that.

-However, we are looking at the possibility of moving our mySites.guru servers to the EU (from UK), with the intention of keeping the data within the EU for ALL customers (as the EU is the most restrictive in data privacy) by the end of the transition period (December 2020) nearer the time, depending on the developments in agreements and talks between the UK and EU.
+However, we may look at the possibility of moving our mySites.guru servers to the EU (from UK), with the intention of keeping the data within the EU for ALL customers (as the EU is the most restrictive in data privacy) by the end of the transition period (December 2020), depending on the developments in agreements and talks between the UK and EU.

 For now, just know that we are fully aware of our responsibilities and are keeping a close eye on the legislation changes as the UK approaches the end of the transition period.

 If you have any questions then please get in touch – my personal email is firstname.lastname@example.org and I’m available anytime!